We will be closed November 24th and 25th in observance of Thanksgiving. Please be advised our shipping will be closed on Wednesday November 23rd.

 - Urine Testing: The donor provides a urine sample at the first storage visit to be screened for Chlamydia and Gonorrhea.

 - CMV: Please read our page about Cytomegalovirus (CMV) for details.
-If the donor’s blood test results indicate being positive for CMV antibodies (many adults are), we will require that a follow-up CMV urine test to ensure that the donor is not currently infectious for CMV.
+If the donor’s blood test results indicate a current infection, we will not be able to store the sperm.

 - Genetic Testing: Please read our page about genetic testing for details on this option.
 TSBC does not require Directed Donors or Known Donors to have genetic testing unless the sperm is being shipped to New York State (New York Tissue Bank regulations require genetic testing of directed donors).